Find a web location for your Access web app

 Once you’ve selected or typed a location and filled in the App Name box, click Create.

 Note If you see, “An error occurred in the client while attempting to communicate with the server http://,” you may have left the Web Location box blank or Access may not recognize the site you are trying to use.
+If you are using Office 365, you must use https:// in the location.
 Also, you’ll need “Full Control” permissions to your site to create an Access app.
 If you’re having trouble creating an app, contact your site administrator.

 Using an Office 365 site